JacekStyrylski/jacekstyrylski.github.io/_posts/2017-05-04-Postgres-OSMC.md

 ## Summary

 After above configuration, it should be possible to use `psql` as db management tool by selected user.
-Probably, it would be a lot of easier to use Postgres out of the box if default db role would be root, unfortunately this is not the case.
+Probably, it would be much easier to use Postgres out of the box if default db role would be root, unfortunately this is not the case.
 I hope that above tutorial will help some of you.